 In essence, a Reader’s ministry is that of teaching, preaching & conducting worship and assisting with the pastoral ministry of the benefice.
 How an individual’s ministry develops is dependent upon his or her individual strengths, the balance of skills within the ministry team and the particular needs of the benefice.

-In addition to those areas of ministry identified for Readers in the Canons of the Church of England, Readers are also a focus for lay ministry in general.
-They value their ‘lay-ness’ and by their work illustrate that it is not only the ordained that have a ministry - lay people too have a God-given ministry to fulfil.
-Readers are enablers and encouragers of other lay Christians helping them to make use of their gifts in the service of the God.
+In addition to those areas of ministry identified for Readers in the Canons of the Church of England, Readers are also a focus for lay ministry in general, illustrating that it is not only the ordained that have a ministry - lay people too have a God-given ministry to fulfil.
+Readers are enablers and encouragers of other lay Christians helping them to make use of their gifts in the service of God.

 In our diocese we have over 200 Readers actively ministering in their benefices each week.
 Readers conduct around two and a half thousand services each year and deliver almost four thousand sermons, but that is by no means the full extent of Reader ministry.